benbakhshi/gadolmeod/README.md

 Open `index.html` in any modern browser.
 All styling (`styles.css`) and interactivity (`script.js`) load locally, so no additional tooling is required.

+## Previewing Locally

+To view the site at a true URL without publishing it, you can run a lightweight local web server:

+1. Make sure you have Python 3 installed.
+2. From the repository root, run `./preview.sh` (or `bash preview.sh` on Windows with Git Bash).
+3. Open `http://localhost:8000/index.html` in your browser to interact with the page.

+The helper script simply wraps `python -m http.server` so you can stop it anytime with `Ctrl+C`.

 ## Features

 - **Company overview:** Plain-text summary of strategy, scale, and stewardship priorities.